 3. Long Term Planning

 The organization should work on formulating its plan for the future, that is, for the next 5-10 years, what do they plan to achieve, and how do they plan to do it.
 And then work towards achieving this, they should take decisions that support their long term objective and have a periodic review phase so that they can compare if they are on the right track.Such plans will also help them acquire the right kind of human talent who supports their objectives and has the right kind of skills needed to achieve these objectives.

 4. Openwork Environment

-Managers should welcome suggestion from employees and encourage them to do so without keeping any prejudice in mind.
-Organization structure should be relatively flat so that senior managers are easily accessible and take ideas provided by juniors into consideration.
+Managers should welcome suggestions from employees and encourage them to do so without keeping any prejudice in mind.
+Organizational structure should be relatively flat so that senior managers are easily accessible and take ideas provided by juniors into consideration.

 List of Additional Concepts of Total Quality Management

 Apart from the above-mentioned concepts, below is a list of some additional concepts.
 It should be noted that there a lot of theories for total quality management, but underlying methodology and concepts are intertwined.

 1. Be Customer Focused: All the actions and decisions an organization takes must take keeping its customer in mind, that is, how will the customers benefit from this.
 It should enhance overall customer satisfaction.
 The organization can take several measures like training their employees and improving internal process management.